 Your budget matters

 Electric vehicles receive plenty of attention these days, and for good reason.
 Gas prices are likely to remain high for the foreseeable future.
-No wonder EVs are expected to make up 52% of new-vehicle sales by 2030, according to a KPMG survey.¹
+No wonder EVs are expected to make up 52% of new-vehicle sales in the U.S. by 2030, according to a KPMG survey.¹

 Sticker shock at the pump is painful for drivers of gas-powered vehicles who are filling up once a week or more, and even lower-mileage drivers feel the pinch.
 But purchasing a new EV could set you back more than if you buy a comparable gas-powered car, and for lower-priced models, the spread can be significant.

 For example, you’ll spend $8,000 more to buy an electric Chevrolet Bolt than you will for a gas-powered Hyundai Elantra GT.2 In the luxury segment, the price differential is smaller: You’ll pay less for a Tesla Model 3 than a BMW 330i, and only about $2,000 more than you would for an Audi A4.¹